2018ik/2018ik.github.io/_wiki/anointing.markdown

 ## Background

-In the Bible, the anointing always follows the blood (Lev 14:14-18).
+In the Bible, the anointing always follows the blood (Lev.
+14:14-18).